15 min readComplete Guide

 Step 2: Implement Comprehensive Schema Markup

-Schema markup is THE most important factor for AI-friendly SEO.
+Schema markup is the single most important factor for AI-friendly SEO.
+Full stop.
 Sites with proper schema see 2-3x higher citation rates.
+There's no easier win available.

 Organization Schema (Priority #1)

-Defines your business entity.
-This goes in your homepage and every page's head or footer:
+This defines your business as an entity.
+It goes on your homepage and every page's head or footer—not just a few pages:

 <script type="application/ld+json">